 US seizes fifth oil tanker as Venezuela pressure campaign continues

-Operation comes days after US seized Russian-flagged tanker; US vows to continue blockade following Maduro abduction.
+Operation comes days after US seized Russian-flagged tanker; US pledges to continue blockade following Maduro abduction.

 The United States military has seized another oil tanker in the Caribbean, as it continues to target vessels sanctioned by Washington in its pressure campaign against Venezuela.